brindilles/credit_default_prediction/README.md

 #### Findings
 - XGBoost achieved the highest F1-score-recall combination after hyperparameter tuning, also one of the quickest models to tune.
+- XGBoost predicted 575 additional actual defaulters than the Dummy Classifer.
-- Higher education reduces liklihood of the customer defaulting.
+- Higher education reduces liklihood of the customer defaulting according to model SHAP analysis.

 ### Next Steps
 1. Explore feature engineering by focusing on most influentual features.